 Finally, there is another concept, which is the RLHF (reinforcement learning with human feedback), sometimes confused with HITL.
 RLHF introduces a new dimension in the field of machine learning by incorporating human feedback into the model training process.
 The RLHF adds a human supervision layer, allowing machines to learn not only through trial and error, but also through human expertise.
 In the next section, we'll dive into the nuances of RLHF, explore its applications and highlight how it complements and enhances traditional approaches to reinforcement learning.

-Reinforcement Learning with Human Feedback (RLHF) and the “Human in the Loop” (HITL) approach: 2 key concepts not to be confused
+Reinforcement Learning with Human Feedback (RLHF) and “Human in the Loop” (HITL)

 RLHF: what is it?